dhis2/dhis2-docs/src/commonmark/en/content/common/submitting-a-doc-fix.md

 ## Typo fix walk-through

-In this scenario, we are reading the document and find a typo (_the word "manditory" should be "mand**a**tory"_):
+In this scenario, we are reading the documentation and find a typo (_the word "manditory" should be "mand**a**tory"_):

 ![A typo in Capture app documentation](resources/images/doc_pr_001.png)